Milngavie: Sporting institutions

 Rangers F.C. has their professional training facility, The Rangers Training Centre, at Auchenhowie Road in the east of the town.
 It was officially opened on 4 July 2001 by then-manager Dick Advocaat and then-chairman David Murray, after whom it was originally named as Murray Park.
 The total cost of the complex was estimated at £14 million.
 Following improvements completed in 2019, the facility became the regular home venue for competitive matches played by Rangers' Women's team, Reserve team and Under 18's team as well as many younger age groups.
-On 2 August 2019 the new Academy Stand with an all-seated capacity of 250 was officially opened at The Rangers Training Centre before hosting a reserve friendly against Chelsea F.C. finishing in a 1–1 draw.
+On 2 August 2019 the new Academy Stand with an all-seated capacity of 226 was officially opened at The Rangers Training Centre before hosting a Reserve friendly against Chelsea finishing in a 1–1 draw.

 Milngavie is the base of West of Scotland F.C., a rugby club, which dates from 1865 and is one of the founder members of the SRU.
 They were one of the first open rugby clubs in Scotland, i.e. not affiliated to any school.

 Due to the town's suburban and residential profile, it is home to many sporting clubs and facilities.